aldermo98/Ready-Now-Junk-Removal/content/posts/2025-10-31-move-out-junk-removal-checklist-sacramento.md

 slug: move-out-junk-removal-checklist-sacramento
 ---

-# Move-Out Junk Removal Checklist for Sacramento Tenants and Landlords

 Moving is already a workout—boxes, leases, cleaning, stress.
 Don’t let leftover junk cost you your **security deposit** or a **tenant turnover delay**.
 Here’s the ultimate checklist for smooth, fast, and landlord-approved move-outs around Sacramento.

 ---

 ## 🧹 1️⃣ Start 7 Days Before Moving